Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/node-red/README.md

 - Click on the Create button
 ![Create Watson Speech to Text service instance](./images/Create-Watson-STT.png)

-- The Node-RED Watson Speech to Text node will need the apikey credentials for this new instance.
+- The Node-RED Watson Speech to Text node will need the apikey credentials for this new instance
 - Once the Watson Speech to Text service has been created, click on **Service credentials** (1)
 - Click the **View credentials** (2) twistie
-- Copy the **apikey** (3) for use in the next section.
+- Copy the **apikey** (3) for use in the next section
 ![Watson STT credentials](./images/Watson-STT-apikey.png)

-#### Create a Watson Speech to Text service instance
+#### Create a Watson Text to Speech service instance

-- Create a Watson Text to Speech service instance instance by following this [link](https://cloud.ibm.com/catalog/services/text-to-speech) to the IBM Cloud Catalog
+- Create a Watson Text to Speech service instance by following this [link](https://cloud.ibm.com/catalog/services/text-to-speech) to the IBM Cloud Catalog
 - Click on the Create button
 ![Create Watson Tex text Speech service instance](./images/Create-Watson-TTS.png)

-- The Node-RED Watson Text to Speech node will need the apikey credentials for this new instance.
+- The Node-RED Watson Text to Speech node will need the apikey credentials for this new instance
 - Once the Watson Text to Speech service has been created, click on **Service credentials** (1)
 - Click the **View credentials** (2) twistie
-- Copy the **apikey** (3) for use in the next section.
+- Copy the **apikey** (3) for use in the next section
 ![Watson TTS credentials](./images/Watson-TTS-apikey.png)

 ### Enable Watson Speech Nodes with API keys

-- Double click on the **speech to text** node and paste the API key from the Watson Speech to Text service instance.
+- Double click on the **speech to text** node and paste the API key from the Watson Speech to Text service instance
-- Click on the Done button.
+- Click on the Done button
 ![Config Watson STT Node](./images/Config-Watson-STT-node.png)

-- Doubleclick on the **text to speech** node and paste the API key from the Watson Text to Speech service instance.
+- Double click on the **text to speech** node and paste the API key from the Watson Text to Speech service instance
-- Click on the Done button.
+- Click on the Done button
 ![Config Watson TTS Node](./images/Config-Watson-TTS-node.png)

 ### Enable Watson Assistant node with the COVID-19 Workspace ID and API Key

-- Doubleclick on the **assistant** node and paste the Workspace ID and the API key from the Watson Assistant service instance.
+- Double click on the **assistant** node and paste the Workspace ID and the API key from the Watson Assistant service instance
-- Click on the Done button.
+- Click on the Done button
 ![Config Watson Assistant Node](./images/Config-Watson-Assistant-node.png)

 ### Parse Intents and invoke API Calls

 - Watson Assistant returns the Intents related to your questions
-- The Switch node routes two Intents to an **http request** node to query a data source for current COVID statistics
+- The **Switch** node routes two Intents to an **http request** node to query an external data source for current COVID statistics
-- A **Function** node adds up the summary statistics
+- A **Function** node adds up the summary statistics and builds a sentence to be spoken

 ### Deploy the Node-RED flows